jalgarcic/extracredit104/README.md

 ## Working with Python and Selecting IDE

 ### Intalling Python
-You can install Python directly from the developer's website or through a package manager.
-I use Anaconda7
+You can install Python directly from the developer's website or through a package manager, for example, Anaconda.

 ### Changing the PATH
 One of the most common errors, specially in Windows is not including the direction of Python in the Windows Path.
 Make sure to add it to PATH.